tahowallet/taho-dapp-integration-samples/README.md

 No extra integration effort/magic/sepcial speel is necessary.\
 But it's still better to show then tell, hence this repo :)\
 \
-If you are still not convinced check [this commit](https://github.com/tallycash/tally-dapp-integration-samples/commit/c254d032e02b2c0984f5b9d3cae442d41a75a207) where I update the `web3-react-simple` for Tally :D
+If you are still not convinced check [this commit](https://github.com/tallycash/tally-dapp-integration-samples/commit/c254d032e02b2c0984f5b9d3cae442d41a75a207) where I update the `web3-react-simple`\
+Or [this commit](https://github.com/tallycash/tally-dapp-integration-samples/commit/fe80e4d68d49268f0165c13661951880697b5bc0) to see how to update an onboard.js app

 ## Contributions